Skip to main content

 • “From the voice casting to the voice acting to the musical score to the sound effects, everything is very well done.”

-• “The music also repeats a ton which does get annoying end game and the game is repetitive.”
+• “The music also repeats a ton, which does get annoying by the end of the game, and the game is repetitive.”

 • “The music hasn’t drawn me in at all, and certainly isn’t something I’d necessarily want to listen to again.”